- CLASS: Mammalia

 - SPECIES: C. gundi, C. vali, F. vae, M. mzabi, P. spekei

-Their bodies may be a little guinea pig-like, but that's where the similarities end, as there is a tale about their tails: The North African and desert have short wispy tails, but the other three species have fan-like tails that they use for balance.
+Their bodies may be a little guinea pig-like, but that's where the similarities end, as there is a tale about their tails: The North African and desert gundis have short wispy tails, but the other three varieties have fan-like tails that they use for balance.
 The Speke's gundi even uses its elaborate tail fan in social displays.

 HABITAT AND DIET

-On the Rocks Gundis make their homes in all types of rocky desert places, cliffs, hills, and rocky outcroppings in Northern Africa, from Mauritania and Morocco, east to Entrea and Somalia.
+On the rocks.
+Gundis make their homes in all types of rocky desert places, cliffs, hills, and rocky outcroppings in Northern Africa, from Mauritania and Morocco, east to Entrea and Somalia.
 Populations can be found between sea level and over 8,200 feet (2,500 meters) in elevation.

-Listening for Trouble Snakes, lizards, foxes, jackals, cats, and hawks all consider the gundi a nice meal.
+Listening for trouble.
+Snakes, lizards, foxes, jackals, cats, and hawks all consider the gundi a nice meal.
 Luckily, the gundi has a few escape tricks up its sleeve.
 Their acute hearing that results from their ear structure is important for picking up weak low-frequency sounds of those predators sliding, sneaking, or flapping as they stalk the gundi.
 Another tactic?
 Playing possum.
-If threatened, the gundi exhibits an immobile, trance-like state.
+If threatened, the gundi enters an immobile, trance-like state.
 This confuses sight-centric hunters, The gundi lies flat and completely still, and may even stop breathing for up to a minute.

-I'll Have the Veggie Plate Gundis are herbivores.
+I'll have the veggie plate.
+Gundis are herbivores.
 They eat stalks, leaves, flowers, and seeds of almost any desert plant, including grasses and acacia trees.
 Gundis are not great gnawers and their incisors don't have the hard orange enamel found in most rodents' mouths.
 They don't usually drink water because they get their moisture from plants.
 Their kidneys have long tubules for absorbing water and, under extreme conditions, their urine can be concentrated, although this can only be sustained for a short time.

-Rock On—and In Gundis do not make nests or dig burrows.
+Rock on—and in.
+Gundis do not make nests or dig burrows.
 They live in natural crevices and caves in rocky places.
 Rocks must not be too large, and fissures, crevices, and caves are necessary for permanent and temporary shelters.
 The ledges, flat rocks, and boulder tops make nice gundi sunbathing spots.
 They often seek out places that are easterly facing so that they are exposed to the morning sun, and ideally some of the evening sun.

-Day Workers Unlike most small rodents, gundis are active during the day.
+Day workers.
+Unlike most small rodents, gundis are active during the day.
 They normally come out of their caves and crevices at dawn and remain active for up to five hours.
 Activity declines during the hottest part of the day, and then increases again in the two to four hours until dark.
 Gundis live in colonies ranging from the tiny (maybe three member) groups of Mzab; to hundreds of Speke's gundis.
 Within a colony, there are family territories that are home to a pair and their juveniles; or several females and their offspring.
 Survival is a group effort—if it gets cold, gundis pile on top of each other in their caves for warmth.
-Those noteworthy feet also play a role beyond holding the gundis' combs—the soles have rough friction pads that are so helpful with climbing that the animal can ascend almost vertical surfaces, keeping the body pressed close to the rock face.
+Those noteworthy feet also play a role beyond holding the gundis' combs—the soles have rough friction pads that are so helpful with climbing that they can ascend almost vertical surfaces, keeping the body pressed close to the rock face.